kivkovic/php-json/README.md

 $json = new Kreso\JSON('{111'); // throws an \Exception with code JSON_ERROR_SYNTAX
 ```

 Values can be accessed either as array keys or object properties.
-Inaccessible keys/properties will not raise notices.
+Inaccessible keys/properties will not raise notices and will return null.
 However, `isset` and `empty` work just like on regular arrays.

 ```php
 // {"a":1, "b":2, "c":[1,2,3], "f":{"a":1}, "d":[], "e":{}}